ABAtanasov/Representations/README.md

 ### 1) Old Notions Revisited

+First draft completed, need to draw up figures.

 ### 2) New Horizons Developed

+Currently being written up, adopting Aaron's material from the old Diff Geo chapter into here.

 ## Part 1: A Better Language

 ### 3) Differential Geometry

+Most of the material is written up.
+Need to explain differential forms more intuitively.

 ### 4) Beyond Harmonics: Representation Theory

+May want to split this up into two chapters: Fourier Analysis first and Rep Theory second.

 ## Part 2: Physics